mmicire/ETP-Redux/README.md

 - Transfer notes into your digital note system (Obsidian, MS Notes, etc.)
 - Transfer any calendar entries to your digital diary (Outlook, Apple Calendar, etc.)
 - Transfer inbox entries into your digital GTD system (OmniFocus, Things, etc.) using the checkboxes to show that entry has been captured.
-- Then, in your GTD system, Break tasks down, delegate where necessary, and smile as you close the notebook or archive the sheet.
+- Then, in your GTD system, break tasks down, delegate where necessary, and smile as you close the notebook or archive the sheet.

 ## Why This Matters